 These are easily the most common types of MIDI controllers.
 They don’t have internal sounds on them.
 When you hit a note on the keyboard it transmits and sends MIDI to the device it’s plugged into.
 They come in all sorts of sizes from 25 keys all the way up to 88 keys.
 Some of these keyboards have faders, pads and octave buttons.

-You can check out my full review on the best MIDI keyboards here.
+You can check out my full review on the best MIDI keyboards in this article.

 MIDI Drum Controller